Party media takes the party's last name: Origins

 In December 2015, Xi Jinping demanded that military newspapers must be loyal to the party when he inspected the People's Liberation Army Daily.

 On February 19, 2016, Xi visited Xinhua News Agency and other media outlets, and during an investigation at China Central Television (CCTV), officials displayed a slogan "CCTV's surname is 'The Party'.
 [We are] absolutely loyal.
 Ready for your inspection."
-Later in the day, Xi said in a meeting that:
+Later in the day, Xi said in the Symposium on News Reporting and Public Opinion that:

 Controversies

 Ren Zhiqiang's criticism

 Shortly after Xi's visit, Ren Zhiqiang, a property tycoon and party member with more than 30 million followers on Weibo, made a post: "Since when did the people's government become the party's government?
 Does the money they spend come from party dues?
 Don't go using taxpayer money to do things that aren't in service of taxpayers," and "when the media are loyal first to the party and don't represent the interests of the people, then the people will be abandoned in a forgotten corner."
 The posting was removed shortly afterwards, and on February 22, Chinese media outlet Qianlong accused Ren of representing capitalism and attempting to overthrow the CCP.
 On February 28, the Cyberspace Administration of China ordered Weibo to shut down Ren's account, saying Ren was spreading "illegal messages".
 However, Ren was not punished further at the time, which was said to be related to the discontent that existed within the party.